Škoda 637: Type 637

-In 1933 a trio of Type 637 cars won second, third and fourth place in the two-litre class of the Czechoslovak 1,000 miles race.
+In 1933 a trio of Type 637 cars won second, third and fourth place in the two-litre class of the Czechoslovak 1,000-mile race.
 In 1934 a Type 637 again won second place.

-But economic conditions were poor in the early 1930s, and Škoda managed to sell very few Type 637 cars.
+But economic conditions were poor in the early 1930s, and Škoda sales were small.
 Only 11 were built.

 Types 637D and 637K

 Škoda developed a new backbone chassis based on the successful Tatra concept.
-This had more torsional stiffness than a ladder frame.
+This had more torsional stiffness.
 The first Škoda to have a backbone chassis was the 420 Standard introduced in 1933.
 In 1934 Škoda applied a larger version of the same chassis to the Type 637.

 At the same time Škoda increased the power of the Type 637 engine to 45 hp, giving it a top speed of 110 km/h.
 The improved model was designated Type 637D.
 Body options offered included a two-door or four-door sedan and a six-seat, "six-light" limousine with sunroof.
-Sales improved slightly, with 39 cars being built.
+Sales improved slightly, numbering 39 cars.

 Škoda revised the model again as the 637K.
 Sales remained low, with only 17 examples of this version being built.
 Production ceased in 1935.

 Successors

-A Type 637 with its engine enlarged to 2,492 cc and its chassis lengthened became the prototype Škoda Type 640.
+A Type 637 with its engine enlarged to 2492 cc and its chassis lengthened became the prototype Škoda Type 640.
 The model was launched on 22 October 1934 as the Škoda Superb.

 In 1936 Škoda tried to return to the Type 637's segment of the mid-range market with the four-cylinder Škoda Favorit.
 This model also suffered from poor sales, and production ceased in 1941.